 - Ethnic background – Caucasians are at a higher risk

 It is believed that MS symptoms result when an immune system attack affects myelin, the protective insulation surrounding nerve fibers of the central nervous system.
 For individuals with MS, myelin is destroyed and replaced by scars of hardened “sclerotic” tissue.
 Some underlying nerve fibers are permanently severed, and the damage appears in multiple places within the central nervous system—giving the disease its name.

 While no cure for MS has been found yet, several FDA-approved drugs are available for the long-term treatment of MS. These drugs have been shown to reduce the number and severity of MS flare-ups, and possibly delay disease progression.
 In addition, many therapeutic and technological advances are helping people manage symptoms.

-If you live in the Central New Hampshire and Lakes Region (including Laconia, Meredith, Center Harbor, Moultonborough, Gilford, Center and Sandwich), contact Live Free Home Health Care to find out how our in-home caregivers can make a person with MS feel enabled, motivated and connected to others.
+If you or a loved one needs professional home care in Bristol or the surrounding areas, contact Live Free Home Health Care to find out how our in-home caregivers can make a person with MS feel enabled, motivated and connected to others.
 Feel free to call us anytime at 603-217-0149, or review our in-home and respite care services online.